-- Burrito: turns off draft effect for riders within a 2.5m radius for 10 seconds.
+- Burrito: turns off the draft effect for riders in a cone-shaped window behind you for 20 seconds.
 Event-only.

 Use when you want to get away from one or more riders.
 Deploy then hammer, in hopes that you will create enough of a gap that your opponents can’t grab your wheel.

 - Steamroller: reduces Crr for 30 seconds so you roll as fast as a road tire on pavement regardless of wheels or road surface.
 Event-only.

 If you’re on a road bike, use this when you hit a dirt patch.
-(It also provides an advantage on cobbles, broke, ice/snow, etc.) If you’re on a mountain bike in the jungle, use this when you hit the wooden bridges or the hard-packed dirt at the bottom of the Jungle Circuit.
+(It also provides an advantage on cobbles, bricks, ice/snow, etc.) If you’re on a mountain bike in the jungle, use this when you hit the wooden bridges or the hard-packed dirt at the bottom of the Jungle Circuit.